mehraninejad/Voice-Chatbot/README.md

 <br/>
 - This ensures the Persian response is correctly formatted and readable.
 <br/>

->Open output.txt to see the formatted Persian response.
+ > Open output.txt to see the formatted Persian response

 </p>
 <br/>
 <h2>💚&nbsp;Outcome</h2>